langchain-ai/langchain/docs/tracing/local_installation.md

 ## Connecting from a Remote Server

-To connect to LangChainPlus when running applications on a remote server, such as a [Google Colab notebook](https://colab.research.google.com/) or a [HuggingFace Space](https://huggingface.co/docs/hub/spaces), we offer two simple options:
+To connect to LangChainPlus when running applications on a remote server, such as a [Google Colab notebook](https://colab.research.google.com/), we offer two simple options:

 1. Use our [hosted tracing](./hosted_installation.md) server.
 2. Expose a public URL to your local tracing service.